OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 	* To graph in TSTool, use a point graph because values are sparse and have zero values.

-When the command file is run in TSTool, it is useful to click on the legend text to highlight each time series, as shown in the following figure.
+When the command file is run and line graph is viewed in TSTool, it is useful to click on the legend text to highlight a specific time series of interest, as shown in the following figure.

 ![tstool-graph](example-divrec-day/tstool-graph.png)

-The TSTool table view can be used to view the time series data values and flags.
+The TSTool table view (see below) can be used to view the time series data values and flags.
 Use the ***Flags: Superscript*** option near the lower left in the table view.
-Note that some zero values have been filled using carry forward from an observed zero value.
+Note that some zero values have been filled using carry forward from an observed zero value, and that some daily values have been set using diversion comment.

 **Note also that daily diversion records read from HydroBase database may have more zeros than data read from web services.
-This is because the HydroBase `vw_CDSS_DailyAmt` and `vw_CDSS_DailyWC` views often provide zero values where data may have been missing, due to how the view is created.
+This is because the HydroBase `vw_CDSS_DailyAmt` and `vw_CDSS_DailyWC` views may provide zero values where data may have been missing, due to how the view is created.
 These values typically are zero without a flag.
-This design approach is being evaluated and in the future HydroBase may be distributed with fewer zero values, in which case the fill carry forward default algorithm in TSTool should fill many of those zeros, especially at the start of the irrigation year.**
+The HydroBase database design approach is being evaluated and in the future HydroBase may be distributed with fewer zero values, in which case the fill carry forward default algorithm in TSTool should fill many of those zeros, especially at the start of the irrigation year.**